FOR IMMEDIATE RELEASE:

 - Arts Market from 10am-4pm.
 Where Y’Art, an online gallery and social shopping network where you can discover, follow and shop, directly from local, New Orleans artists, will curate the Where Y’Art Market, located in the parking lot of Mater Dolorosa Church at Carrollton, between Oak and Dublin streets.
 The Where Y'Art Market will feature 25+ local artists with an eclectic array of handmade and one-of-a-kind artworks.
-Pre-shop the WhereY'Art Market here.
-Get your holiday shopping started early!

 - Oak Street History Center @ Mater Dolorosa Parish House - 1225 Dublin St. (Curated by Jerry Brock)

-- 2nd Annual PO-BOY FEST RACE: We're excited to announce the 2nd Annual Po Boy Fest Race!
+- 3rd Annual PO-BOY FEST RACE: We're excited to announce the 3rd Annual Po Boy Fest Race!
 Burn all the calories you'll consume the rest of the day!
 Meet at the levee on the corner of Leak Ave and Eagle St. Registration begins at 7am day of race.
 Race begins at 8am!

+LOCATION: Oak Street, New Orleans from Carrollton Ave. to Eagle Ave.
 Mater Dolorosa Catholic Church: Parish House (History Center) and Courtyard (Where Y'Art Market)

 Leonidas Street, from Oak Street to Willow StreetThe festival is held in the Oak Street business corridor (8100-8800 blocks of Oak Street) in New Orleans' Carrollton Neighborhood.
 We are expanding the festival down Leonidas Street in an effort promote community renewal and encourage neighborhood involvement.
 There will also be a main stage located at the corner of Leonidas and Willow.

 WHY:The Oak Street Po-Boy fest is a uniquely New Orleanian festival, designed to honor the humble po-boy sandwich and to help revitalize the booming Oak Street business corridor.
-The Oak Street Po-Boy Festival is presented by the Oak Street Merchants, Residents and Property Owners, a Non Profit organization dedicated to promoting and sustaining the economic visibility of the Oak Street commercial corridor.
-"MRPO" is committed to combating blight and deterioration, and maintaining streetscape improvements.
+The Oak Street Po Boy Festival is presented by the Oak Street Merchants, Residents and Property Owners, a Non Profit organization dedicated to promoting and sustaining the economic visibility of the Oak Street commercial corridor, to combating blight and deterioration, and maintaining the streetscape improvements.